AnupM-UW/SayamiSim/README.md

 Stretch Goals:
 - Use UDP to communicate the system data between multiple hosts.
 - Use a Windows program as a UDP listener.
 Gather the datagrams from the sender and display data on this separate computer.
+This will demonstrate platform neutrality of the project.
+Different devices can be used simultaneously via communication using UDP datagrams.